-What is Pre-College Programming?
+What is the Pre-College Program?

 Pre-College programming is designed to help area youth in their college preparation.
 UW-Sheboygan offers a number of different opportunities:

-Why is Pre-College Programming Important?
+Why is the Pre-College Program Important?

 Pre-College outreach programs and schools share the same missions of preparing students for success.
 The result is typically the success of a limited number of students, while others in need are left to fend for themselves.

 Rigorous Academic preparation, long-term relationships, supportive peer groups, financial assistance, cultural sensitivity-- these are some of the factors that characterize the most successful pre-college outreach programs, programs that are substantially increasing the college-going rates of students under-represented in higher education.

 Our Pre-College Advisor serves as liaison to first-generation college students and others, assisting them in bridging the gap between achievement in high school to students successful performance at the college level at the University of Wisconsin-Sheboygan.
 They also serve as a resource for high school and middle school personnel in matters related to students’ preparation.

 The UW-Sheboygan Pre-College Program is designed for under-represented youth in grades 9-12.
 This free program focuses on college preparation.
 Students work closely with UW-Sheboygan students who serve as mentors.

 - receive information on financial aid, college and career exploration, and